-Customers will probably find the greatest use of onboard Wi-Fi to be for accessing social media.
+Customers will probably find the greatest use of Wi-Fi on planes to be for accessing social media.
 And as the humps spread across the fleet over the next couple of years, no doubt the rate of onboard FOMO is set to decline.

-Connect to onboard Wi-Fi by enabling Wi-Fi on your device, selecting the Cathay Pacific network and visiting the onboard portal wifi.cathaypacific.com to select your preferred subscription option.
+Connect to Wi-Fi on planes by enabling Wi-Fi on your device, selecting the Cathay Pacific network and visiting the onboard portal wifi.cathaypacific.com to select your preferred subscription option.

 Both systems offer their own version of a moving map.
 ‘It means you have access to a map without interrupting your film on the IFE,’ says Cuthbert.